Stroke is a leading cause of death and disability. High quality care can save lives, reduce disability and improve outcomes

 What is a stroke?

-A stroke is often described as a brain attack which occurs when part of the blood supply to the brain is cut off.
+Stroke is often described as a brain attack which occurs when part of the blood supply to the brain is cut off.
 This can be due to a blockage in one of the blood vessels (ischaemic stroke or infarction), or a bleed in the brain (haemorrhage).
 Most stroke patients (85%) have a blockage.
 Although haemorrhagic strokes are less common (around 15%), they are generally more severe and more likely to be fatal.

 The majority (59%) of strokes occur in older people, but during the last decade there has been a drop in the average age for first-time strokes.